zhuang-li/SCAR/README.md

 The `scripts/` directory contains bash scripts for various tasks:

+- `data_synthesize.sh`: Synthesizes 'referenced' and 'direct' responses based on the human responses for training the ranker.
+Please adjust the script arguments as needed.
 - `quality_measure.sh`: Measures the quality of the collected responses using LLMs, utilized to train the ranker.
 - `train_ranker.sh`: Trains the SCAR style ranker model.
 Please update the script arguments as needed.
 - `data_filter.sh`: Ranks and filters instruction-answer pairs.
 Please update the script arguments as needed.